forstermatth/coop-presentation/coop.final.presentation.sketch.md

 ## Presentation Notes

-### objective
+### Objective

-talking about my time at Autovance and my ideal workplace.
+talking about my time at Autovance and my idea of a good workplace.
+Short statements on slides to allow for a more talk driven presentation.

     How did this come to be?
     Working at such a great place
     People, challenges

-### the startup environment
+### The startup environment

 -   freedom of choice

+        Choices having wide effect on the direction of the company

 -   integral participation

+        sitting beside and solving problems every day easily brainstorm
+        whole company meetings (only 5 people)

 -   highly motivated team environment

-    Choices having wide effect on the direction of the company sitting beside and solving problems every day easily brainstorm
         excitement about challenges and solutions
+        drive each other towards success
+        easily recieve feedback

-### company: the role of an employee in a startup
+### Company: The Role of an Employee in a Startup

--   how it affects the choices you make
+-   it affects the choices you make

+        need to take the future into account how do we scale?

 -   immediate stakeholder

+        company includes employees in large decisions

 -   environment

-    -   silicon coulee
+        silicon coulee - joke

-        joke

-    -   what is the 'ideal workplace'
+        what is the 'ideal workplace'
         helping the company and people move forward everybody looking in the same direction